USS Philippine Sea (CG-58): United States–Houthi conflict (2023–present)

 On 12 January 2024, Philippine Sea, Mason and Gravely fired Tomahawk cruise missiles at Iranian-backed Houthi rebels in Yemen.
 Aircraft from Carrier Air Wing Three, embarked on the carrier Dwight D. Eisenhower also participated in the strikes.

+In March 2024, Philippine Sea and the Indian Navy destroyer INS Kolkata aided the crew of MV True Confidence following an Houthi missile strike on the ship.
+The surviving crew were evacuated to Djibouti.

-In June 2024, Philippine Sea assisted in the rescue of the crew of a merchant vessel attacked by Iranian-backed Houthis in the Red Sea.
+In June 2024, Philippine Sea assisted in the rescue of the crew of MV Tutor attacked by Iranian-backed Houthis in the Red Sea.
 A helicopter from Helicopter Maritime Strike Squadron 74 airlifted 24 civilian mariners from the ship to Philippine Sea.

 In January 2025, the Ticonderoga-class guided-missile cruiser USS Philippine Sea (CG 58) set sail on her final deployment after more than 35 years of service.
 On September 25, 2025, Philippine Sea was decommissioned alongside sister ship, Normandy.
 On October 20, 2025, the USS Philippine Sea was towed to the Philadelphia Navy Yard.